bio-tools/biohackathon2022/paper/paper.md

 <img src="./figures/dev_operation_usage_annot.png" width="1000"/> <img src="./figures/1-25_operation_usage_annot.png" width="1000"/>

 All auxiliary operations are used to annotate tools.
-We should curate EDAM to remove the "notRecommandedForAnnotation" property from the rightfully used concepts and seek the one that should stay auxiliary.
+We should curate EDAM to remove the "notRecommendedForAnnotation" property from the rightfully used concepts and seek the one that should stay auxiliary.
 Otherwise, in the same fashion as topics, almost all valid operations are used to annotate bio.tools.

 ### Data and Format: